MINOR HERNDON MICKEL TENNIS CENTER

 The stadium court is named in honor of Paul Scarpa, who served for 45 years as Furman’s men’s tennis coach prior to his retirement in 2011.

-Court One is named in honor of longtime women’s coach Debbie Southern.
+Court One is named in honor of longtime women’s coach Debbie Southern, who retired in 2015.
 Other courts have been named by donors to honor family and friends.